 Rule 9: Avoid Outside CharactersOutside characters feel like they can be very exciting and funny, but the audience really don’t want to know about them.
 They just love the regular characters, so the only point in having outside characters is to make your regular character do funny things.
 Where possible, use your regulars.
 If your character wants to get fit, and hire a personal trainer, have someone we already know volunteer.
 It’s almost certainly going to be funnier.
 Sure you can build a big family of characters over time, but think about that on Series 3.
 In the meantime, there's more on this subject HERE.

 Rule 10: Avoid Outside LocationsIf you’re a studio sitcom, keep your location shooting to a minimum.
 You want as much of the action, and especially the denouement, to take place in front of the audience.
-You're filming a play, not a movie.
+You're filming a play, not a short movie.

 Rule 11: Make those First Lines CountIf you’re writing a pilot script, make sure the first line spoken by each of the main characters is really significant for that character, or tells us a lot about them.
 Given them a prop, or something to wear as well to reinforce that.
 How we first encounter them makes a deep impression, so make sure it’s the right impression.
 More on that HERE.